Multilingualism

 #end

-Different options are available for generating multilingual data in a Groovy script or to control certain actions based on the language.
+There are several ways to generate multilingual data in Groovy scripts or to control certain actions based on the language.

 // Current portal language